Who is a Carer?

 How many Carers are there in Dudley?

 In the 2011 census nearly 38,000 local people identified themselves as carers.
 They may be caring for their husband, wife, mother, father, daughter, son, friend, neighbour or grandparents/ children.
 More than one in ten of the population, locally and nationally, provide care to someone on a regular basis.
-Carers UK research suggest that it is one in 8.
+Carers UK research suggests that it is one in eight.

 For more information you can visit www.carersuk.org